AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Adaptive Multi-objective Projection for Exploration and Diversification (AMPED)

 \subsection{Adaptive Skill Selection}

-To utilize the diversity of skill set, we adopt a skill selection method during fine-tuning.
-Specifically, we train a skill selector \( p(z | s) \) concurrently with skill fine-tuning.
-At every time step, the selector samples a skill according to \(p(z | s)\), while the policy conditioned on that selected skill continues to adapt under the downstream task reward.
-We employ an $\epsilon$‑greedy strategy with $\epsilon$ decaying over the course of training to balance between exploring new skills and exploiting high‑performing ones.
+To fully exploit the diversity of the learned skill set, we adopt a skill-selection mechanism during downstream fine-tuning.
+Specifically, we train a skill selector \(p(z \mid s)\) jointly with the policy.
+At each time step, the selector samples a skill according to \(p(z \mid s)\), and the policy conditioned on the selected skill is updated using the downstream task reward.
+The skill selector is optimized to maximize the same downstream reward signal as the policy.
+Both the policy and the skill selector are updated at every training step.
+To balance exploration of new skills with exploitation of high-performing ones, we employ an $\epsilon$-greedy strategy with $\epsilon$ decaying over the course of training.

 Prior methods often impose constraints to stabilize skill learning.
 For example, DIAYN~\citep{DIAYN} freezes the prior distribution, VIC~\citep{VIC} fixes the skill at initialization, and other approaches rely on labeled demonstrations.
-In contrast, our method jointly trains the policy and skill distribution, which turned out to be stable and effective.
+In contrast, our method jointly trains the policy and skill distribution, which turns out to be stable and effective.

 During evaluation, the skill selector becomes deterministic, employing a greedy strategy to maximize task performance.
 This hierarchical framework facilitates efficient skill transfer and adaptation while maintaining decision stability.
 Detailed descriptions of the implementation of the skill selector are provided in Appendix~\ref{sec:appendix:implementation_details:network_urlb}.